Activity A: Workshop inputs, outputs, facilitation and participation

 For each sector, several key people might be invited to this workshop who collectively bring relevant expertise to the table regarding:

-- The policies and plans of the sector (for example, FIRST policy officer in Ministry of Agriculture).
+- Policies and plans of the sector (for example, the FAO-FIRST policy officer in Ministry of Agriculture).

 - Routine M&E data availability and accessibility as well as surveys data.

-- Nutrition: typically nutrition focal point, if existent.
+- Nutrition: this could be the nutrition focal point, if such a person has been appointed.

-Non-government partners, notably UN agencies, REACH, and members of the SUN networks (UN, civil society, donors) could also be invited as important resources to support preparation of and participation in the workshop.
+Non-government partners, notably UN agencies, REACH, and members of the SUN networks (UN, civil society, donors) could also be invited as important resource persons to support preparation of and participation in the workshop.